woodpecker-ci/woodpecker/docs/docs/30-administration/75-addons/00-overview.md

 You can list multiple addons, Woodpecker will automatically determine their type.
 If you specify multiple addons with the same type, only the first one will be used.

+Using an addon always overwrites Woodpecker's internal setup.
+This means, that a forge addon will be used if specified, no matter what's configured for the forges natively supported by Woodpecker.

 ### Bug reports

 If you experience bugs, please check which component has the issue.
 If it's the addon, **do not raise an issue in the main repository**, but rather use the separate addon repositories.
 To check which component is responsible for the bug, look at the logs.
 Logs from addons are marked with a special field `addon` containing their addon file name.